THe 5 'must knows' when buying print

 3. Is there a better product for your purpose that could have more effect for the same cost?
 Eg. You were thinking of 5000 flyers because you’ve used them before, but maybe now 500 targeted neighbourhood cards might have more effect?

-4. Are you clear whether you need artwork doing or whether the artwork is ‘print-ready’ ?
+4. Are you clear whether you need artwork done or whether the artwork is ‘print-ready’?
 Printers usually give you a price assuming you have ‘print-ready’ artwork.
 That means you must have the high resolution digital files ready to send exactly as to be printed.
 There will usually be extra costs involved otherwise and these can be quite large.

 5. Will the printed material enhance your brand?